Dairy Farmers of Canada manages and administers research programs on a cost-sharing basis in partnership with several organizations.

 As per research agreements, DFC has no decision-making role in the conduct of the studies, data collection, and analysis or interpretation of the data.
 Researchers are independent in conducting their studies, own their data, and report the outcomes regardless of the results, including the decision to publish the findings.

 Led by DFC, in collaboration with Lactanet, Novalait and other partners, the Dairy Research Cluster supports national multidisciplinary research projects in dairy production and human nutrition and health through Agriculture and Agri-Food Canada’s (AAFC) AgriScience Clusters program.

 Nutrition Research Funding Program

-DFC’s Nutrition Research Funding Program offers financial support for research projects on the role of dairy products in nutrition, health and sustainable diets.
+DFC’s Nutrition Research Funding Program offers financial support for research projects on the role of dairy products in human nutrition and health, and sustainable diets.